Family riding scooters in Thailand

 Life lesson 3: Understanding where we have come from

-We planned a month in Greece to bring these stories to life, you can read about it here
+The girls are also massive fans of Greeking Out podcast by Nat Geo and that inspired a month in Greece to bring these stories to life, you can read about it here

 Life Lesson 4: Respect and tolerance

-We want to raise global citizens.
-With tolerance and respect for others regardless of differences.
-With travel comes exposure, both positive and negative, to different cultures and ways of life.
-Difficult but vital discussions are had.
 We talk about the village of weavers where all girls will stay home and weave from age 10-100 and consider the importance of opportunity: we discuss plastic pollution when we see kids throw cups into the rice fields and how important education is and seeking out alternatives and we talk about poverty and the complications.
-Just to be clear, these are huge conversations so we introduce these ideas in an age-appropriate way.

 Want to make a difference?
 Our kids are given small amounts of money to use as microloans to help underserved communities thrive.
 Check it out here